NuevoFoundation/workshops/content/english/sql_workshop/activity5/_index.md

 <!-- Next mission text displays -->
 <div id="text1" style="visibility:hidden">
   <p> You made it!
-The Dear Leader tells you that the Planet of Fun is in danger of being invaded by the aliens from the Planet of Boredom!
+The Leader tells you that the Planet of Fun is in danger of being invaded by the aliens from the Planet of Boredom!
   You must find the Totems of Fun in order to save the planet! </p>
 </div>